Nocturnal Animals: Plot

 Susan Morrow owns an upscale Los Angeles art gallery.
 Her current show involves a presentation of obese majorettes dancing vigorously while naked.
-Susan receives a manuscript for a novel written by her estranged ex-husband, Edward Sheffield.
+Susan receives a manuscript for a novel written by her estranged ex-husband, Edward Sheffield, whom she has not seen or communicated with in almost twenty years.
 Upset by her deteriorating marriage to unfaithful businessman Hutton Morrow, Susan becomes consumed by the novel, which is dedicated to her and named Nocturnal Animals, after Edward's nickname for her.

 In this novel, Tony Hastings is a family man who runs afoul of three local troublemakers – Ray Marcus, Lou and Turk – during a road trip through West Texas.
-After being forced off the road, Tony is powerless to stop Ray and Turk from kidnapping his wife, Laura, and their daughter, India, leaving him with Lou, who forces him to drive Ray's car to the end of a road where he is abandoned.
+After being forced off the road, Tony is powerless to stop Ray and Turk from kidnapping his wife, Laura, and their daughter, India; leaving him with Lou, who forces him to drive Ray's car to the end of a road where he is abandoned.
 Tony manages to evade Ray and Lou when they return looking for him and makes his way to a nearby farmhouse to call the police.

 Detective Roberto "Bobby" Andes is assigned to the case and with Tony, discovers the naked bodies of Laura and India near an abandoned shack, where they had been raped and murdered.
 Tony is wracked with guilt.
 He is contacted by Andes a year later and is asked to identify Lou, who was caught in a botched robbery and is charged as an accomplice in Laura and India's murders.

 Turk has been fatally shot in the same robbery, leaving Ray as the last culprit to be brought to justice.
 Andes arrests Ray but is forced to release him as they have only circumstantial evidence of his involvement.
 On the verge of being pushed out and having been diagnosed with terminal lung cancer, Andes says he has little to lose and asks Tony if he is willing to skirt procedure to see justice done.
 Tony agrees and helps him abduct Ray and Lou.
 Andes shoots Lou dead when he attempts to flee, but Ray escapes.